1.8 Cross-border cooperation

 In addition, bilateral agreements in the areas of education and culture include notions that support cooperation in the youth field (e.g. with Georgia, Moldova, Czech Republic, Canada etc.).

 Estonia is a member of different networks, for example, the European Youth Information and Counselling Agency - ERYICA.

 Estonia takes part in several youth field activities of the Council of Europe.
-Estonia is participating in the “No Hate Speech” campaign, and the youth centres’ quality management and quality sign programme.
-Estonia also participates in other Council of Europe activities which the European Steering Committee for Youth (CDEJ) foresees to be carried out.
+Estonia is participating in the “No Hate Speech” campaign, and the youth centers’ quality management and quality sign programme.
+Estonia also participates in other Council of Europe activities that the European Steering Committee for Youth (CDEJ) foresees to be carried out.
 Estonia annually contributes its share to the European Youth Foundation.

 At the stage of implementation, an important mechanism of cross-border cooperation is the implementation of the policy programmes which have proved successful in other countries and have passed the test of being evidence-based.
-The implementation of the programmes in Estonia means frequent contacts and close cooperation with experienced implementers of the programmes, which is required by the funders of the policy measure.
-At the present time, the list of such programmes includes:
+The list of such programmes includes: